-Endometriosis resection – This involves removal of endometrial tissue implants while leaving the uterus in place.
-Endometriosis resection is usually recommended for women who want to become pregnant in the future.
+Endometriosis resection is the removal of endometrial tissue implants while leaving the uterus in place.
+Endometriosis resection is usually recommended for women who want to keep their uterus or become pregnant in the future.

 Content provided by Intuitive Surgical.